kazqahlu/zulhaq.github.io/about.markdown

 permalink: /about/
 ---

-Thoughts on nature, knowledge, language and colour. <br>
+Thoughts on nature, knowledge, language and colour.

 Experiences with love, death, meaning and beauty.